pulsar-edit/documentation/docs/customize-pulsar/language-specific-configuration-settings.md

 editor.tabLength
 ```

-## Language-specific Settings in the Settings View
+## Language-specific settings in the settings view

-You can edit these config settings in the Settings View on a per-language basis.
-Click on "Packages" tab in the navigation bar on the left, search for the
-language of your choice, select it, and edit away!
+The editor settings listed above can be customized in the settings-view UI.
+Open your settings, select the **Packages** pane, search for the language of your choice, and click on its **Settings** button.

 ![Python-specific settings](/img/atom/python-settings.png "Python-specific settings")

-## Language-specific Settings in your Config File
+## Language-specific Settings in your config file

+Most other language-specific settings cannot be configured in the UI, but you can still attempt to apply such overrides by editing your `config.cson` directly.

-You can also edit the `config.cson` directly.
-To open your configuration file via the Command Palette, press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd> <kbd class="platform-mac">Cmd+Shift+P</kbd>, type `open config`, and press [[Enter]].
+To open your `config.cson`, run the **Application: Open Your Config** setting or press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd><kbd class="platform-mac">Cmd+Shift+P</kbd>.

 Global settings are under the `*` key, and each language can have its own top-level key.
 This key is the language's scope.
 Language-specific settings take precedence over anything set in the global section for that language only.